sagojez/sagojez/content/posts/polymorphism-in-plain-english.md

 ### Where is it used?

-This is heavily used in many libraries.
-For example, in [`dolphin`](https://github.com/lapsusHQ/dolphin/blob/main/modules/core/src/main/scala/ProjectionManager.scala) library, we have the trait `ProjectionManager[F[_]]` which defines a set of behaviours that we can use to manage and create projections.
-We also have it in more common libraries such as `Cats` and `Zio`.
-Finally, the odds of finding it in your company codebase (if you are using Scala) are very high.
+This concept is extensively utilized in libraries such as [dolphin](https://github.com/lapsusHQ/dolphin/blob/main/modules/core/src/main/scala/ProjectionManager.scala), Cats, and Zio.
+It's also a common practice in Scala codebases.

-### How do we achieve it in Scala?
+### Implementation in Scala:

-To create a subtype polymorphic function in Scala, we simply need to use the extends syntax.
-For example,

 ```scala